-• Upon appointment to the Board, each new non-employee director shall receive an initial equity grant with a notional target fair market value of \$350,000 on the date of grant, comprised 50% of stock

-- options and 50% of restricted share units ("RSUs"), with such awards vesting one-third annually over three years (an "Initial Award"), subject to the director's continued service on the Board. - Commencing in the fourth year of service, each non-employee director shall receive an annual equity grant with a notional target fair market value of \$100,000 on the date of grant, comprised 50% of stock options and 50% of RSUs, to be granted on the date of each Annual General Meeting of Shareholders occurring in and after the director's fourth year of service, subject to the director's re-election at such meeting ("Annual Award").
-Such Annual Awards vest in full one year from the date of grant, subject to the director's continued service on the Board.
+- Upon appointment to the Board, each new non-employee director shall receive an initial equity grant with a notional target fair market value of \$450,000 on the date of grant, comprised 50% of stock options and 50% of restricted share units ("RSUs"), with such awards vesting one-third annually over three years (an "Initial Award"), subject to the director's continued service on the Board. - Commencing in the fourth year of service, each non-employee director shall receive an annual equity grant with a notional target fair market value of \$150,000 on the date of grant, to be granted on the date of each Annual General Meeting of Shareholders occurring in and after the director's fourth year of service, subject to the director's re-election at such meeting ("Annual Award").
+Non-employee directors may elect to receive an Annual Award either 100% in stock options or 50% in stock options and 50% in RSUs (a "Split Annual Award").
+Annual Awards vest in full one year from the date of grant, subject to the director's continued service on the Board.